-We often take it for granted that you simply no what we get up to behind the scenes supporting charities and foundations in Africa.
+We often take it for granted that you simply know what we get up to behind the scenes supporting charities and foundations in Africa.
 We all do this job because we are passionate about Africa, its people and its wildlife.
 Most of Africa is third world, and through tourism many people are supported financially and in other ways.
 Supporting Africa’s people is the only way to secure the future of the wildlife.
 Africa has some of the last great wildernesses in the world, and of course some of the most extraordinary wildlife in the world so we must preserve it.
 Here is what we’ve been up to in the back ground:

 Every year we sponsor two Kenyans through their initial guiding exams at Koiyaki Guiding School in the world famous Masai Mara.
 It is not expensive and we aim to sponsor more and more young Kenyans through this school every year.
 It makes a huge difference to their future and we have proudly seen some of our young men and women go on to work in some of Kenya’s most luxurious safari camps and lodges and enjoy long careers in the safari industry.